collinpikeusa/auto_vm/README.md

 ## Start ##

 On Mac/Ubuntu: `./packer build ubuntu-consul-template.json`.
 Few minutes later `output-ubuntu-consul` directory will contain VirtualBox OVF file, which can be imported into VirtualBox as new VM.
 Login and password for it is `ubuntu`.

+## Makefile ##

+For linux users: `make all-linux`
+Everyone else needs to install VirtualBox and Packer from the site above.